remi-garcia/MPSReader/README.md

 MathOptInterface v0.8.1</br>
 JuMP v0.18.5+ [`~/.julia/dev/JuMP`]</br>
 LinearAlgebra</br>
-GLPK (only to run examples</br>
+GLPK (only to run examples)</br>

 This package is using the development version of JuMP, it will be JuMP v0.19.0.
-If you are using julia 1.0.0 or newer you can install the needed package as follow:
+If you are using julia 1.0.0 or newer you can install all the needed package as follow:
 ```julia
 julia> using Pkg
 julia> Pkg.add("MathOptInterface")